 This aspect is evident when De Palma is talking about the utilisation of split screen for the prom massacre sequence in the third act of Carrie.
 Initially, he shot the entire scene with the technique.
 Though, he later realised that is was not visually appealing due to not being suitable for action.

 The documentary is at its best when De Palma’s personal recollections from his past harmonies with deft cinematic craft.
-For example, the veteran filmmaker speaks of time in his youth when he used to take photographs of his adulterous father for his mother.
+In one scene, the veteran filmmaker speaks of a time in his youth when he used to take photographs of his adulterous father for his mother.
 While this is being told, footage from Dressed to Kill is shown, which depicts the main character taking pictures of a woman and looking at them developing in his studio.

 With this in mind, one could look at the director as an legitimate Neo Hitchcockian whose fascination with women were equally murky and wholly captivating.
 Or perhaps the current reading is a red herring, and a crucial point that De Palma makes at the beginning of the film is fundamental in understanding the thesis of his entire oeuvre.
 He states that the director creates romantic illusions and in turn makes the audience fall in love with them before demonstrably dispelling them.